History of the Slot Machine

 Find out about the history of the slot machine here, with Casino US.
-The slot machine has become a staple of gambling, whether in land-based casinos around the world, or their digital online slot brethren.
-The slot machine has become the most popular and widespread form of gambling in the world.
-However, there was a point in history where the world had never heard of the slot machine.
+The slot machine has become a staple of gambling, whether in land-based casinos around the world or its digital online slot brethren.
+It has become the most popular and widespread form of gambling in the world.
+However, there was a point in history when the world had never heard of the slot machine.

 We thought we’d take you on a trip back in slot machine history to the birth of the slot machine and walk you forward, so you can see how it became the worldwide casino game phenomenon it is today.
 Sign up at one of our recommended online casinos US below to enjoy modern slot games.